Disaster Unemployment Assistance

 - Employment Services continue to be offered by LA County America's Job Centers of California (AJCC)

-Impacted Worker and Family Recovery Centers
+Impacted Worker and Family Recovery Centers (provided by City of LA)

 Impacted Worker and Family Recovery Centers are open Monday through Friday, 9:00am to 5:00pm at the following locations: